Nateowami/Solve4x/README.md

 TODO
 ====
 * GUI - 98% finished.
 Colors need some changing, but otherwise it's mostly finished.
 Some soft colors would be good.
-* Solver - Started (about 60%); relies on classes that contain solving strategies
+* Solver - Started (about 60%); relies on classes that contain solving algorithms
 * Equation validator - (95%) appears to be working; will likely need a few changes and updates
-* Solving strategies - Barely started; they all need to extend Algorithm (which is abstract)  We can start them as soon as the solver is done.
+* Solving algorithms - Barely started; they all need to extend Algorithm (which is abstract)  We can start them as soon as the solver is done.
 * A/V Generator - Not started; a long way down the road.
 We will need to create a make-shift one while working on the solver.

 Documentation